goodblockio/decide-governance-engine/docs/ContractAPI.md

 ### ACTION `lock()`

-Locks a treasury, preventing changes to settings.
+Locks a group, preventing changes to settings.

-- symbol `treasury_symbol`: the treasury to lock.
+- symbol `treasury_symbol`: the group to lock.

 Required Authority: `treasury.manager`